ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

         >>> ply_offset.get_pyvista_glyphs(mesh=model.mesh, scaling_factor=6., culling_factor=5).plot()

-    When plotting vector data in this way, the base mesh is not shown.
-To additionally show the mesh, we can combine the mesh and the glyphs using a PyVista plotter.
+    The base mesh is not shown when plotting vector data using PyVista glyphs.
+To visualize the mesh, you can combine the mesh and glyphs together using a PyVista plotter.

     .. pyvista-plot::
         :context: